-- Emphasizing professional skills training - Meeting current and projected regional employment needs of businesses - Increasing access to higher education throughout the college's responsibility district - Providing adult learners with academically rigorous administrative support appropriate courses - Providing program flexibility to meet a variety of job placement options.
+Emphasizing professional skills training

+- Meeting current and projected regional employment needs of businesses - Increasing access to higher education throughout the college's responsibility district - Providing adult learners with academically rigorous administrative support appropriate courses - Providing program flexibility to meet a variety of job placement options.

-The college has four strategic plans of (1) Stabilizing and Increasing Enrollment, (2) Increasing Student Retention & Success, (3) Quality, and (4) Increasing Number and Type of Strategic Partnerships.
+The college has four Strategic Plan criterias for Stabilizing and Increasing Enrollment, Increasing Student Retention & Success, Building Academic Quality, and Increasing Number and Type of Strategic Partnerships.
 This program is contributing to the strategic plans of the college by: